Transport and dispersion of active particles in periodic porous media: Concluding remarks

-\textit{Concluding remarks.}---We have analyzed the long-time transport properties of active particles in a porous lattice under both quiescent and flow conditions.\ The predictions of our continuum model, which agree perfectly with Langevin simulations at long times, highlight the complex interplay of particle motility, alignment under shear, cross-stream migration, lattice porosity and pillar geometry on asymptotic dispersion.\ Our theory provides a simple framework for analyzing microorganismal transport in natural structured environments and for designing engineered porous media in applications involving microswimmers.\ The fundamental premise of non-interacting active Brownian particles glosses over many details that may become relevant in specific systems.\ Future work should address the roles of hydrodynamic interactions with obstacles \cite{spagnolie2015geometric}, swimmer-specific scattering dynamics \cite{kantsler2013scatter}, rheological effects due to activity \cite{saintillan2018rheology}, and the potential emergence of spontaneous flows and active turbulence in denser systems \cite{theillard2017geometric}.
+We have analyzed the long-time transport properties of active particles in a porous lattice under both quiescent and flow conditions.
+We developed a continuum model based on generalized Taylor dispersion theory, and started from a single-particle level approach to show that the overall behavior of a dilute cloud of cells can be described by an obstacle-free advection-diffusion equation, whose effective long-time mean particle velocity and dispersivity dyadic have been determined through a set of boundary value problems.
+The predictions of our continuum model, which agree perfectly with Brownian dynamics simulations at long times, highlight the complex interplay of particle motility, alignment under shear, cross-stream migration, lattice porosity and pillar geometry on asymptotic dispersion, and we have provided a physical explanation for the predicted trends.
+In particular, we showed that obstacles behave predominantly as entropic barriers at low flow rates and as regions of shear production at high flow rates, and found that shear-induced polarization as well as activity-driven cross-stream migration play an important role on active particle dispersion. \ Our theory provides a simple framework for analyzing microorganismal transport in natural structured environments and for designing engineered porous media in applications involving microswimmers.\ The fundamental premise of non-interacting active Brownian particles glosses over many details that may become relevant in specific systems.\ For instance, future work should address the roles of hydrodynamic interactions with obstacles \cite{spagnolie2015geometric}, swimmer-specific scattering dynamics \cite{kantsler2013scatter}, rheological effects due to activity \cite{saintillan2018rheology}, and the potential emergence of spontaneous flows and active turbulence in denser systems \cite{theillard2017geometric,theillardjcp}.